ghc-proposals/ghc-proposals/0000-winapi-callconv.rst

         foreign import stdcall unsafe "static shlobj.h ShellExecuteA" c_ShellExecuteA

-Which is confusing as it's both incorrect, but also users seem to replace the `stdcall` with `cdecl` in the source, which ends up breaking `x86`.
+Which is confusing as it's technically incorrect, but also users seem to replace the `stdcall` with `cdecl` in the source, which ends up breaking `x86`.

 The solution to this ends up needing to use `CPP` to correctly choose the right